-In 2019 Turbosmart released their SEMA award-winning electronic wastegate (eWG) & this year we continue to build on that success, expanding the range to include both the CompGate40 – 40mm variant as well as the ProGate50 – 50mm variant.
+In 2019 Turbosmart released their SEMA award-winning electronic wastegate (eWG) & this year, we continue to build on that success, expanding the range to include both the CompGate40 - 40mm variant and the ProGate50 - 50mm variant.

 The control strategy is shared across the entire GenV eWG range, requiring an H-Bridge control output most commonly used for electronic throttle bodies & include a valve position sensor & onboard temperature sensor for data logging and safety strategies.

-The inclusion of the 40mm & 50mm variants, finalises the line-up of electronically controlled wastegates from 40mm all the way to 60mm ensuring there is no job too big, or small the eWG range can’t help with.
-Designed, tested and validated to 1300 degree C drive temperatures & leveraging the class-leading flow, thermal performance and fatigue resistance of the GenV range, you can be confident these will be with you in the winners circle!
+The inclusion of the 40mm & 50mm variants finalises the line-up of electronically controlled wastegates from 40mm to 60mm, ensuring no job is too big or small; the eWG range can’t help.
+Designed, tested and validated to 1300 degree C drive temperatures & leveraging the class-leading flow, thermal performance and fatigue resistance of the GenV range, you can be confident these will be with you in the winner's circle!

 |GenV eWG CompGate40 (NEW)||TS-0552-1502|